tfull/wikipedia_scraper/README.md

 # wikipedia-scraper

-simple parser and analyzer for Wikipedia
+Parsing, tokenizing and creating language model using a Wikipedia dump XML file.

+# License

+The source code is licensed MIT.